mvfki/dealr/README.md

 [![Lifecycle: experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

 Cell-cell interaction inference from single-cell transcriptomics data has been popular, but the comparison of the signaling between conditions has been an awkward field.
+Current tools tend to score LR-pairs within single samples, which allows in-sample comparison, while it is less convincing to directly compare the scores across conditions consisting of multiple samples.

-Basically, we aim to derive the statistics based on DE tests so it provides evident inference.
-Please see function manuals for detail description.
+DEALR starts from DEG analysis and take the statistics for differential LR-pair signaling analysis.
+The DEG statistics provides confidence for the inference of signaling changes.
+We provide wrapped-up pipeline to perform the DEG analysis that fit into DEALR inference, as well as visualization method to examine if the differential signaling is true to intuition.

 This package can only be installed from github for now.
 Run the command below in R: